 - Medications for Detox from Hallucinogens, Club Drugs, and Synthetic Drugs

 - Medications for Marijuana Withdrawal

 - Medications for Alcohol Detox

 Exactly which medication(s) will be used as part of a medical detox protocol depends largely on what substances are being used.
-During the detox process, most people will experience some form of withdrawal from the substances they’ve been using and, in some cases, the withdrawal syndrome may be quite severe.
+Throughout the detox process, many people will experience some form of withdrawal from the substances they’ve been using and, in some cases, the withdrawal syndrome may be quite severe.
 The types of symptoms experienced will vary in association to the different substances once being used.

 Medications for Heroin and Opioid Painkiller Detox

 Medical detox treatment approaches for opioid dependence will be similar for both heroin and prescription opioid painkillers.
 Commonly utilized, FDA-approved treatment medications include buprenorphine and methadone.
 The California Society of Addiction Medicine reports success rates as high as 90 percent for methadone, with buprenorphine being similarly effective.

 Treatment with either drug requires daily dosing.
 A buprenorphine treatment regimen may offer somewhat more freedom than methadone, since specially certified clinicians are able to prescribe the medication from their clinic or office.
 Methadone programs are relatively more strict in their implementation and require patients to show up to treatment daily for their dose.
 Patients may also need to submit for routine urine screening and participate in group therapy activities in order to stay in the treatment program.